NebTex/tzk-daemon/README.md

  2. Automatically assign an ip to the node, if there is a subnet change aquatically reassign a new ip to the node

- 3. maintain updated the `/etc/hosts` file, with a entry for each node, with its respective vpn address
+ 3. Maintain updated the `/etc/hosts` file, with a entry for each node, with its respective vpn address

- 4. write and maintain updated the tinc files, `tinc.conf`, `tinc-down`, `tinc-up` and the hosts files
+ 4. Write and maintain updated the tinc files, `tinc.conf`, `tinc-down`, `tinc-up` and the hosts files

 ### Vendoring